github/audit-actions-workflow-runs/README.md

 ## Usage

+Clone this repository locally.

 For all scripts, you must set a `GITHUB_TOKEN` in the environment with appropriate access to the audit log on your org or Enterprise, or the repository you are interested in.
+It can be convenient to use the [`gh` CLI](https://cli.github.com/) to get a token, with [`gh auth login`](https://cli.github.com/manual/gh_auth_login) and [`gh auth token`](https://cli.github.com/manual/gh_auth_token).

 For Enterprise Server or Data Residency users, please set `GITHUB_BASE_URL` in your environment, e.g. `https://github.acme-inc.com/api/v3`.